I love books!

 And unless your bookcase is never touched (in which case why do you have them?) it is a constant battle to keep the bookcase tidy looking.
 Just take a look at any home with kids!
 Enough said.

 10)You don’t need more things to clean.

 Sure you can just let the books sit there in the bookcases and never clean them but in the end, when you finally do touch them, you will be reading them through a dust cloud.
 Apparently, they are supposed to be dusted regularly to keep the integrity of the books as well as your house clean.
 So why do you have a pile of dusty books for?

 11)If your feeling nostalgia about books on a shelf, go to your local library.

 When the pangs of looking at a neatly put together bookshelf hit, go to your local library.
 You can browse books till your heart’s content and take a few home that you don’t have to find a place on your bookshelf for.

 12)Proof of a needed book declutter is at your local library.

 What I mean by that, is that local library’s in small towns have followed a trend so that they don’t become extinct.

-With the changed landscape that electronic storage has, it’s time to change the landscape of the books crammed into that book case.
+With the changing landscape that electronic storage has, it’s time to change the landscape of the books crammed into that bookcase.
 Time to grab a box and start filling… your shelves will thank-you!